mmlacak/crochess/docs/source/libcc/ccpath.rst

         encountered piece.

-        This link should be set only after divergence, or if part of alternative paths, i.e. if this step has been pointed-to by either :c:member:`fork`, or :c:member:`alt`.
+        This link should be set only after divergence, or if part of alternative paths, i.e. if this step has been pointed-to by either :c:member:`CcPathNode.fork`, or :c:member:`CcPathNode.alt`.

         .. seealso::